Unity-Technologies/com.unity.perception/Tutorial/Phase1.md

 </p>

 This notebook contains a variety of functions for generating plots, tables, and bounding box images that help you analyze your generated dataset.
 Certain parts of this notebook are currently not of use to us, such as the code meant for downloading data generated through Unity Simulation (coming later in this tutorial), or parts that deal with output from the semantic segmentation labeler (which we did not include in our `PerceptionCamera`).

+Each of the code blocks in this notebook can be executed by clicking on them to select them, and the clicking the _**Run**_  button at the top.
+When you run a code block, an **asterisk (\*)** will be shonw next to the code block on the left side, until the code finishes executing.

 * **Action**: Follow the instructions laid out in the notebook and run each code block to view its outputs.
 Not how parts of the code that are relevant to Unity Simulation are commented.